kinder garden

 Monday, July 20 – Friday, July 24

-(since the course is hosted outdoors, we reserve the following Monday and Tuesday as potential rain-dates in case of sever weather)
+(since the course is hosted outdoors, we reserve the following Monday and Tuesday as potential rain-dates in case of severe weather)

 Sessions